Lead Opinion

 This deeply rooted presumption in favor of concurrent state court jurisdiction is, of course, rebutted if Congress affirmatively ousts the state courts of jurisdiction over a particular federal claim.
 See, e. g., Claflin, supra, at 137 (“Congress may, if it see[s] fit, give to the Federal courts exclusive jurisdiction”) (citations omitted); see also Houston, supra, at 25-26.
 As we stated in Gulf Offshore:

 “In considering the propriety of state-court jurisdiction over any particular federal claim, the Court begins with the presumption that state courts enjoy concurrent jurisdiction.
 Congress, however, may confine jurisdiction to the federal courts either explicitly or implicitly.
-Thus, the presumption of concurrent jurisdiction can be rebutted by an explicit statutory directive, by unmistakable implication from legislative history, or by a clear in-
+Thus, the presumption of concurrent jurisdiction can be rebutted by an explicit statutory directive, by unmistakable implication from legislative history, or by a clear in*460 compatibility between state-court jurisdiction and federal interests.”453 U. S., at 478 (citations omitted).

-See also Claflin, supra, at 136 (state courts have concurrent jurisdiction “where it is not excluded by express provision, or by incompatibility in its exercise arising from the nature of the particular case“).
+See also Clafiin, supra, at 136 (state courts have concurrent jurisdiction “where it is not excluded by express provision, or by incompatibility in its exercise arising from the nature of the particular case”).
 The parties agree that these principles, which have “remained unmodified through the years,” Dowd Box, supra, at 508, provide the analytical framework for resolving this case.

 The precise question presented, therefore, is whether state courts have been divested of jurisdiction to hear civil RICO claims “by an explicit statutory directive, by unmistakable implication from legislative history, or by a clear incompatibility between state-court jurisdiction and federal interests.”
 Gulf Offshore, supra, at 478.
 Because we find none of these factors present with respect to civil claims arising under RICO, we hold that state courts retain their presumptive authority to adjudicate such claims.

 This grant of federal jurisdiction is plainly permissive, not mandatory, for “[t]he statute does not state nor even suggest that such jurisdiction shall be exclusive.
-It provides that suits of the kind described ‘may’ be brought in the federal dis-
+It provides that suits of the kind described ‘may’ be brought in the federal dis

-Petitioners thus rely solely on the second and third factors suggested in Gulf Offshore, arguing that exclusive federal jurisdiction over civil RICO actions is established “by unmistakable implication from legislative history, or by a clear incompatibility between state-court jurisdiction and federal interests,” 453 U. S., at 478.
+Petitioners thus rely solely on the second and third factors suggested in Gulf Offshore, arguing that exclusive federal jurisdiction over civil RICO actions is established “by unmistakable implication from legislative history, or by a clear incompatibility between state-court jurisdiction and federal interests,”

 Sensing this void in the legislative history, petitioners rely, in the alternative, on our decisions in Sedima, S. P. R. L. v.
-Imrex Co., 473 U. S. 479 (1985), and Agency Holding Corp. v.
-Malley-Duff & Assocs., 483 U. S. 143 (1987), in which we noted that Congress modeled
+Imrex Co.,

 This argument is also flawed.
 To rebut the presumption of concurrent jurisdiction, the question is not whether any intent at all may be divined from legislative silence on the issue, but whether Congress in its deliberations may be said to have affirmatively or unmistakably intended jurisdiction to be exclusively federal.
 In the instant case, the lack of any indication in RICO’s legislative history that Congress either considered or assumed that the importing of remedial language from the Clayton Act into RICO had any jurisdictional implications is dispositive.
 The “mere borrowing of statutory language does not imply that Congress also intended to incorporate all of the baggage that may be attached to the borrowed language.”
 Lou, supra, at 737.
 Indeed, to the

 Sedima and Agency Holding are not to the contrary.
-Although we observed in Sedima that “[t]he clearest current in [the legislative] history [of
+Although we observed in Sedima that “[t]he clearest current in [the legislative] history [of § 1964(c)] is the reliance on the Clayton Act model,”

 We perceive no “clear incompatibility” between state court jurisdiction over civil RICO actions and federal interests.
-As a preliminary matter, concurrent jurisdiction over
+As a preliminary matter, concurrent jurisdiction over § 1964(c) suits is clearly not incompatible with § 3231 itself, for civil RICO claims are not “offenses against the laws of the United States,” §3231, and do not result in the imposition of criminal sanctions — uniform or otherwise.
+See Shearson/American Express Inc. v.
+McMahon,

-More to the point, however, our decision today creates no significant danger of inconsistent application of federal crimi-
+More to the point, however, our decision today creates no significant danger of inconsistent application of federal crimi

 Moreover, contrary to petitioners’ fears, we have full faith in the ability of state courts to handle the complexities of civil RICO actions, particularly since many RICO cases involve asserted violations of state law, such as state fraud claims, over which state courts presumably have greater expertise.
-See
+See 18 U. S. C. § 1961(1)(A) (listing state law offenses constituting predicate acts); Gulf Offshore, supra, at 484

 For all of the above reasons, we hold that state courts have concurrent jurisdiction to consider civil claims arising under RICO.
 Nothing in the language, structure, legislative history, or underlying policies of RICO suggests that Congress intended otherwise.
 The judgment of the Court of Appeals is accordingly